|

 use other levels of schools as required; using "public" or "private"

 seems not to help much.
-Even with slightly different content,
+Even with slightly different content, you can

-learn from any of the self-study reports).
+learn from any of the self-study reports.
 In

-mid-2008, I got 18,800 hits!
+mid-2010, I got over 10,800 hits!
 Yes, some were duplicates, some were

 too old to be of use, and some were informational about the process or

 product.
-However, there were many, many current (2005, 2006, and 2007) full
+However, there were many, many current full

 self-studies posted.
 No value of "goodness" can be placed on any of